-45. Commonality: Common questions of law and fact exist as to all Class Members and predominate over any questions solely affecting individual Class Members, including but not limited to:

-- a.
-Whether Westfield has systematically and systemically refused and/or failed to find coverage and indemnify for Business Income loss, Extra Expense, and Civil Authority due to the COVID-19 pandemic; - Whether Westfield has systematically and systemically denied coverage and indemnity for Business Income loss, Extra Expense, and Civil Authority due to the COVID-19 pandemic; - c.
-Whether Westfield used inapplicable exclusions to deny coverage; - d.
-Whether the pandemic resulted in a physical loss under the Westfield Policy; - e.
-Whether the COVID-19 pandemic is a covered cause of loss under the subject Policy; - f.
-Whether loss of use and/or utilization of Plaintiff's and Class Members' businesses is a direct physical loss under the Westfield Policy;
+- 48. Commonality: Common questions of law and fact exist as to all Class Members and predominate over any questions solely affecting individual Class Members, including but not limited to: - a.
+Whether Defendant has systematically refused and/or failed to find coverage and indemnify for Business Income loss, Extra Expense, and Civil Authority due to the COVID-19 pandemic; - b.
+Whether Defendant systematically notified Plaintiff and Class Members by way of a denial letter that Defendant would refuse on a prospective basis to provide coverage and pay benefits in the amounts of the policy(s)limit of liability for Business Income loss, Extra Expense, and Civil Authority, as defined in the policy, due to the COVID-19 pandemic; - c.
+Whether the Form Denial Letter was an anticipatory repudiation of certain obligations arising under the Policy for indemnification for business loss income; - d.
+Whether Defendant used inapplicable exclusions to deny coverage; - e.
+Whether the pandemic resulted in a physical loss under the Defendant Policy; - f.
+Whether loss of use and/or utilization of Plaintiff and Class Members' businesses is a direct physical loss under the Defendant Policy; - g.
+Whether the relevant terms and conditions of the Defendant Policy are ambiguous; - h.
+Whether Class Members are entitled to declaratory and/or injunctive relief requiring Defendant to honor claims for Business Income loss, Extra Expense, and Civil Authority due to the COVID-19 pandemic in an amount determined by the policy limits of liability for future claims;

-- g.
-Whether the relevant terms and conditions of the Westfield Policy are ambiguous; - h.
-Whether Class Members are entitled to declaratory and/or injunctive relief requiring Westfield to honor claims for Business Income loss, Extra Expense, and Civil Authority due to the COVID-19 pandemic in an amount determined by the policy limits of liability for future claims; - i.
-Whether Westfield breached its contract with Plaintiff and the Class Members; - j.
-Whether Westfield breached the implied duty of good faith and fair dealing, thus damaging Plaintiff and Class Members; - k.
-Whether, and to what extent, the conduct of Westfield caused injury to Plaintiff and Members of the Class, and, if so, the appropriate measure of damages. - 1.
+- i.
+Whether Defendant breached its contract with Plaintiff and the Class Members; - j.
+Whether Defendant breached the implied duty of good faith and fair dealing, thus damaging Plaintiff and Class Members; - k.
+Whether, and to what extent, the conduct of Defendant caused injury to Plaintiff and Members of the Class, and, if so, the appropriate measure of damages. - 1.
 Whether Plaintiff and Class Members are entitled to injunctive and/or equitable relief as a result of Defendants' wrongful conduct; - m.
 The proper form of equitable and injunctive relief; - n.
-Whether Westfield acted an engaged in bad faith as to the Ohio Sub-Class Members.
+Whether Defendant acted an engaged in bad faith as to the Ohio Sub-Class Members

-46. Risk of Inconsistent or Varying Adjudications.
+49. Risk of Inconsistent or Varying Adjudications For the Declaratory Relief Class.

 Certification pursuant to Ohio Civ.
 R. Proc.
-23(b)(2), (b)(3), and/or 23(c)(4) is proper for the Classes defined above because the maintenance of separate actions by individual members of the Classes would create a risk of inconsistent or varying adjudications with respect to interpretations of uniform policy terms and obligations that would establish incompatible standards of conduct for the Defendant as the party opposing the class Furthermore, certification under Ohio Civ.
+23(b)(2), (b)(3), and/or 23(c)(4) is proper for the Classes defined above because the maintenance of separate actions by individual members of the Classes would create a risk of inconsistent or varying adjudications with respect to interpretations of uniform policy terms and obligations that would establish incompatible standards of conduct for the Defendant as the party opposing the class.
+Furthermore, certification under Ohio Civ.
 R. Proc.
 23(b)(2), (b)(3) and/or 23(c)(4) is proper because adjudications with respect to individual

 Class Members would, as a practical matter, be dispositive of the interests of other Class Members not a party to the adjudication or would substantially impair or impede their abilities to protect their interests.
-In addition, the Defendant, as the party opposing the Classes, has acted, or refused to act on grounds generally applicable to the Classes, thereby making relief appropriate with respect to the Class as a whole
+In addition, the Defendant, as the party opposing the Classes, has acted or refused to act on grounds generally applicable to the Classes, thereby making relief appropriate with respect to the Class as a whole.

-47. Superiority and Predominance For The Restitution/Monetary Relief Sub-Class.
+51. Superiority and Predominance For The Restitution/Monetary Relief Sub-Class.